 |9||Page size||It specifies the number of lines on a page.|

 |24||Terminal type||It set the terminal type.|

 |34||Line mode||It will change to the line mode.|

-Most telnet implementation operates in one of the following three modes :
+Most telnet implementations operate in one of the following three modes:

-- In this mode, user types a character and client echoes the character on the screen but it does not send it until whole line is completed.
+1. Default Mode: If no other modes are invoked then this mode is used.
+Echoing is performed in this mode by the client.
+In this mode, the user types a character and the client echoes the character on the screen but it does not send it until the whole line is completed.

-- Server in this type of mode is normally echoes character back to be displayed on the client’s screen.
+2. Character Mode: Each character typed in this mode is sent by the client to the server.
+A server in this type of mode normally echoes characters back to be displayed on the client’s screen.

 3. Line Mode: Line editing like echoing, character erasing, etc. is done from the client side.
 The client will send the whole line to the server.